rgomez31UAQ/UsbAsp-Flash_CH341A-/README.md

 **WARNING**: USE SHORT HIGH-QUALITY USB CABLE

 **WARNING**: Some firmwares have a bug in the binary SPI mode (like the latest community firmware).
 To make it work, you should select the checkbox: Buzzpirat Menu -> Fix SPI Firmware Bug.
+Note that if you activate this option, a firmware that does not have the bug will not function properly!
+Activate it only if you are experiencing issues.

 ![spibugcheck](assets/spibugcheck.png)